top of page

 Japan is a unique and welcoming country, but there are a few things first-time visitors should know:

-Clean & Tidy: Japan is spotless, and you’ll notice it immediately.
+• Clean & Tidy: Japan is spotless.
+You’ll notice it immediately.
 Public transport, streets, and even convenience stores are immaculate.

-Cash is Still King: While credit cards are accepted in most places, having cash on hand is essential, especially in smaller towns and traditional markets.
+• Cash is Still King: While credit cards are accepted in most places, having cash on hand is essential.
+This is especially true in smaller towns and traditional markets.

 🌸 When to Go: Japan is a Year-Round Destination

-Spring (March–May): Cherry blossom season is the most iconic time to visit.
-Parks come alive with pink blooms, and hanami (blossom viewing) parties are everywhere.
+• Spring (March–May): Cherry blossom season is the most iconic time to visit.
+Parks come alive with pink blooms.
+Hanami (blossom viewing) parties are everywhere.

-Winter (December–February): Ideal for snow sports in Niseko and Hakuba, or for soaking in an onsen (hot spring) surrounded by snow in Nagano or Yamagata.
+• Winter (December–February): Ideal for snow sports in Niseko and Hakuba.
+You can also soak in an onsen (hot spring) surrounded by snow in Nagano or Yamagata.

 🗺️ Top Tourist Destinations & a Sample Itinerary